 A saw sharpening vise holds the saw plate of your hand saw while you sharpen your wood hand saws.
 A saw vise must hold the saw plate firmly, and clamp firmly to a workbench or other work surface, without much movement.
 If you are able, it is a great idea to build your own wooden saw vise.
 Here is a nice video by Shannon Rogers on building a traditional saw vice by hand:

 Here’s another good free tutorial for building a saw vice: Lee Valley’s free saw vice tutorial

-On one of my saw vises I drew guides to assist with sawing at the appropriate fleam angle (above).
+On one of my metal saw vises I attached blue painter’s tape and drew guides to assist with sawing at the appropriate fleam angle (above).
 The metal saw vices clamp firmly onto a horizontal board or bench.

 Buy Triangular Saw Files